display filename in darkroom view

 What is preferred?

-#5 Updated by Patrick Shanahan about 5 years ago
+#5 Updated by Patrick Shanahan over 6 years ago

 No, I work sets containing 800-1200 photos and usually proceede completely thru in darkroom view and switching back and forth multiplies required processing time 2 or 3 fold.